 Taking its cue from the debate initiated by Jean-Paul Sartre’s ‘What is Literature?’ and looking at literary and theoretical texts published since the Second World War, this module examines how the role, scope and status of literature have been questioned and re-assessed both within literary texts and by other disciplines.
 It considers relationships between literature and philosophy, literature and science, literature and history, literature and ethics, and how generic boundaries and literary forms are re-defined.
 Texts studied include essays, excerpts or full works by, amongst others, Sartre, Adorno, Lyotard, Snow, Kuhn, Banville, Levi, Blanchot, Sebald, Swift, Coetzee, Enzensberger, Winterson, Süskind, Carter, Lispector.

 Writing the Mediterranean.

-This MA module, part of the Erasmus+ Strategic Partnership Mediterranean Imaginaries: Literature, Arts, Culture, and taught over 2 intensive weeks in late March/early April at the Valletta campus of the University of Malta, is the result of a collaboration between 6 European universities (Goldsmiths and Malta, alongside Nova Gorica, Braga, Florence, Cagliari) and a North African one (Carthage); it thus brings together students from many different countries and cultures, who also benefit from the expertise of a wide range of scholars from all of these institutions to study writings and art from and about the Mediterranean region.
+This MA module, part of the Erasmus+ Strategic Partnership Mediterranean Imaginaries: Literature, Arts, Culture (2016-2018; formerly, an Erasmus Intensive Programme, 2012-2014), was taught over 2 intensive weeks in late March/early April at the Valletta campus of the University of Malta.
+The programme was the result of a collaboration between 6 European universities (Goldsmiths and Malta, alongside Nova Gorica, Braga, Florence, Cagliari) and a North African one (Carthage); it thus brought together students from many different countries and cultures, who benefitted from the expertise of a wide range of scholars to study writings and art from and about the Mediterranean region.